SysKitTeam/docs-point/governance-and-automation/automated-workflows/tenant-storage-admin.md

 The **Edit Policy** pop-up dialog opens where you can:
 * **Set the percentage limit (1)** for your storage consumption
   * When you reach the limit, Syskit Point provides a notification informing you of that
+  * By default, the storage limit percentage is set at 85%
 * **Select the Severity level (2)**
   * The severity level set by default for this policy is High
   * You can select between three levels of severity: **High, Medium, or Low**